-The indicators include various catch per unit effort (CPUE) indicators, size composition indicators and abundance indices.
+The indicators include various catch-per-unit-effort (CPUE) indicators, size composition indicators and abundance indices.
 Given there are a range of factors that can contribute to changes in the indicators, it is important that changes are interpreted with caution.

-The 2021-22 update of fishery indicators for the SBT stock includes indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
+The 2022-23 update of fishery indicators for the SBT stock includes indicators in two groups: (1) indicators unaffected by the unreported catch identified by the 2006 Japanese Market Review and Australian Farm Review; and (2) indicators that may be affected by the unreported catch.
 Given the time since these reviews, the recent trends for some of these indicators are unlikely to be affected by unreported catches.
 In this paper, interpretation of indicators is restricted to the subset considered to be unaffected by the unreported catch.

 Recent trends in indicators are summarised in Appendix 1.
-Two indicators of juvenile (age 1-4) SBT abundance were updated.
-The piston-line trolling survey decreased from the last index in 2020, while the grid-type trolling index increased from 2021.
-The gene-tagging abundance estimate was not updated in 2021.
+Three indicators of juvenile (age 1-4) SBT abundance were updated.
+The piston-line trolling survey decreased from the last index in 2021, while the grid-type trolling index increased slightly from 2021.
+The gene-tagging abundance estimate also increased.
 Indicators of age 4+ SBT exhibited mixed trends.
-For close-kin, the Parent-Offspring-Pairs detection rate decreased for the latest year it was calculated (2018), which is consistent with an increase in population size.
-The age and size data from the Indonesian spawning ground were not updated this year.
-The standardised CPUE from the New Zealand domestic longline fishery increased, as did the Japanese longline nominal CPUE in 2021.
-In contrast, the new Japanese standardised CPUE series (the new GAM series) decreased slightly.
+For close-kin, the Parent-Offspring-Pairs detection rate decreased for the latest year it was calculated (2021), which is consistent with an increase in population size.
+The mean length of SBT caught by Indonesia has generally decreased since 2011, but increased slightly in 2021.
+The standardised CPUE from the New Zealand domestic longline fishery increased in 2022, as did the Japanese longline nominal CPUE.
+The Japanese standardised CPUE series (GAM series) increased substantially in 2022.